-- Support for improving emotional and social development, including extra pastoral arrangements for listening to the views of children and young people with SEN and measures to prevent bullying - We provide support for pupils as appropriate through programmes such as: Social Skills Programmes
+- Support for improving emotional and social development, including extra pastoral arrangements for listening to the views of children and young people with SEN and measures to prevent bullying

+- We provide support for pupils as appropriate through programmes such as:

+- Social Skills Programmes

 - Bereavement counselling

 - The Anxiety and Anger Gremlin

+- Unworry or Being Me groups

 - The Feelings Artbook programme

 - Social stories and circle time activities.

-Stories related to specific feelings e.g. Panicosaurus or The Red Beast or The Big Bag of Worries.
+- Stories related to specific feelings e.g. Panicosaurus or The Red Beast or The Big Bag of Worries.
 Worry Monsters in each class

 - Comic strips

+- Social Mapping

 - Protective Behaviours

-- Sensory Circuits
+- o Sensory Circuits

+- Blue Butterfly Project

-- Visual aids that identify feelings such as the 5 point incredible scale.
+- \circ Visual aids that identify feelings such as the 5 point incredible scale.

-- Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist expertise will be secured. - In accordance with Section 6 of the SEN Code of Practice 2014, if appointed after September 2008, our Special Educational Needs Coordinator will be a qualified teacher working at our school and will have statutory accreditation.
-If a new SENCO is appointed, he/she will gain statutory accreditation within three years of appointment. - All staff will be trained in how to best support all vulnerable learners in order to maximise their achievement as part of the school development plan and annual schedule of continuous professional development.
+- Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist expertise will be secured. - In accordance with Section 6 of the SEN Code of Practice 2015, our Special Educational Needs Coordinator will be a qualified teacher working at our school and will have statutory accreditation.
+A National Award must be a postgraduate course accredited by a recognised higher education provider.
+If a new SENCO is appointed, they must achieve a National Award in Special Educational Needs Coordination within three years of appointment. - All staff will be trained in how to best support all vulnerable learners in order to maximise their achievement as part of the school development plan and annual schedule of continuous professional development.
 Specific training needs will be identified and met through the appraisal/performance management process. - Specialist advice and expertise in relation to assessment and support of individual pupils will be commissioned by the school from the open market, accessing, as far as possible, services available as part of the Local Offer.
 Service level agreements and quality assurance criteria will be put in place at the point of commissioning and the head teacher and senior leaders will be responsible for reporting to governors on the efficacy of these arrangements (including value for money).
 Our school will, wherever possible, join with other schools in joint commissioning and quality assurance arrangements. - All staffing appointments to support vulnerable learners will be carried out in accordance with equal opportunities legislation, employment law, safer recruiting policy and best practice.
 All vacancies will be competitively advertised to ensure our school employs staff of the highest calibre.